 • Comply with all laws governing copyrights, intellectual property, libel, and privacy

 • Not violate any policy, rule or regulation of the University

 • Not be used for non-SVSU commercial activities

 • Comply with Americans with Disabilities Act standards

 - The University owns and has exclusive rights to all official webpages and the digital assets published under the svsu.edu domain; and any such webpages stored on servers or devices owned or leased by, or contracted for, the University.

-- Faculty, staff and students may create personal web pages for use in their various academic and administrative duties and activities, and may publish on SVSU's web servers.
-Personal webpages are not recognized as part of “svsu.edu”, however, the contents of an individuals' webpage published on SVSU’s servers must comply with the University’s Acceptable Use Policy, and adhere to University standards when using University logos and/or graphics.
+- Faculty, staff, and students may create personal webpages for use in their various academic and administrative duties and activities and may publish on SVSU's web servers.
+Personal webpages are not considered official SVSU webpages.
+The contents of an individuals' webpage published on SVSU’s servers must comply with the University’s Acceptable Use Policy and adhere to University standards when using University logos and/or graphics.